dropwizard/metrics/docs/source/getting-started.rst

         }
     }

-This timer will measure the amount of time it takes to process each request in milliseconds and provide a rate of requests in requests per second.
+This timer will measure the amount of time it takes to process each request in nanoseconds and provide a rate of requests in requests per second.